kattlaw/kattlaw/README.md

-- 👋 Hi, I’m Katherine!
+## 👋 Hi, I’m Katherine!
 Thanks for checking out my GitHub!

+#### I design and code websites.

+#### I have a passion for front-end development, but I have some learning experience in back-end programming as well.

 <!---